TheRealKaup/KTech/documentation/style.md

 ### Constructor

-When constructed, world structures are responsible for adding themselves to `Engine::Memory`, and for entering other world structors.
+When constructed, world structures are responsible for registering themselves at `Engine::Memory`, and sometimes also for entering other world structures.

-If the constructor accepts a parent structure to enter:
+If the constructor does not accept a parent structure to enter:

 - Add this structure to `Engine::Memory` (i.e. `engine.memory.container.Add(this);`).

-If the constructor doesn't accept a parent structure to enter;
+Otherwise:

-- Call the constructor that doesn't accept a parent.
+- Call the constructor that doesn't accept a parent to enter, if such overload exists.
 - Enter the given parent.

 ### Destructor

-When destructed, world structures are responsible for removing themselves to `Engine::Memory`, for leaving their parents, and for removing child structures.
+When destructed, world structures are responsible for removing themselves from `Engine::Memory`, and sometimes for leaving their parents and removing their child structures.

-- Call this `RemoveAll` function.
+- Call this `RemoveAll` function, if this can have child structures.
-- Call this leaver function.
+- Call this `Leave` function, if this can have a parent structure.
-- Remove this from `Engine::Memory` (i.e. `engine.memory.container.Remove(m_id);`).
+- Remove this from `Engine::Memory`.

 ## Engine components

 Make member variables of engine components public only if they should be normally used by the user.

-If an engine component becomes too big to be easily readable within 2 singular header and source files, split them within a new directory, similar to how `Input` has its own `engine/input/` directory.
+If an engine component becomes too big to be easily readable within 1 header and source files, split them into a new directory, like how `Input` has its own `engine/input/` directory.

 ## Other conventions about classes

-Use the `struct` keyword for a class that has no protected or private members.
-Otherwise, use the `class` keyword.
+If the class has only public members:

+- Use `struct`.

+Otherwise:

+- Use `class`.

-Virtualize the destructors of world structures and of any class that is expected to be derived from, in order to avoid memory leaks.
+Virtualize the destructors of world structures and of any class that is expected to be derived from.

 # Source and header files

 ## Inclusion

-In a header file that defines a KTech class, this is the following format for inclusion:
+In a header file that defines a KTech class, this is the order of include directives:

 - `#pragma once`
-- New line
 - `#define KTECH_DEFINITION`
-- `#include "path_to/ktech.hpp"` (normally `"../ktech.hpp"`)
+- `#include "path_to/ktech.hpp"`
 - `#undef KTECH_DEFINITION`
-- `#include` KTech dependencies by the following directory order, then by alphabetical order:
+- `#include` internal dependencies, ordered by directory:
-    - From `utility/` directory
+    - `utility/`
-    - From `basic/` directory
+    - `basic/`
-    - From `world/` directory
+    - `world/`
-    - From `engine/` directory
+    - `engine/`
-    - From `widgets/` directory
+    - `widgets/`
-- New line
-- `#include` external dependencies in alphabetical order
+- `#include` external dependencies

 For example: